HySonLab/Directed_Evolution/README.md

                         Filename of the result csv file.
   --devices DEVICES     Devices, separated by commas.
 ```

+### Provided Checkpoints

+To reproduce the results outlined in our paper, you can execute the provided code using the checkpoints available for download from the following [link](https://drive.google.com/drive/folders/1i-WaAqzZgJ2EyNn5YJkNqOeM-Guz5kw5?usp=drive_link).
+It's important to note that slight variations in scores may occur compared to our reported scores due to potential errors during the process.

 ## Citation
 If our paper aids your work, please kindly cite our paper using the following bibtex